 Mr Seide complained about the company’s decision, which resulted in a loss of wages, through the internal grievance procedure.
 When his appeals proved unsuccessful, he complained to an Industrial Tribunal that he had been treated less favourably on racial grounds contrary to the Race Relations Act.

 An Industrial Tribunal dismissed Mr Seide’s complaint.
 The Industrial Tribunal concluded that the company had not been activated by anti-Semitic motives, that they had properly carried out the grievance procedure and that the decision to move Mr Seide had not been taken on racial grounds.

-The EAT held: The Industrial Tribunal had not erred in concluding that the appellant’s transfer from a two-shift system to day shifts, which resulted in a loss of earnings, was not on racial grounds contrary to the Race Relations Act, notwithstanding that the appellant might not have been transferred had he not been Jewish.
+The Industrial Tribunal had not erred in concluding that the appellant’s transfer from a two-shift system to day shifts, which resulted in a loss of earnings, was not on racial grounds contrary to the Race Relations Act, notwithstanding that the appellant might not have been transferred had he not been Jewish.

 In determining whether there has been unlawful discrimination, the question is whether the activating cause of what happened is that the employer has treated a person less favourably than others on racial grounds.
 Where there is more than one ground for an employer’s action, it might be enough if a substantial and effective cause for the action is a breach of the statute.
 However, it is not sufficient merely to consider whether the fact that the person is of a particular racial group within the statutory definition is any part of the background or is a causa sine qua non of what happens.
 Thus the argument on behalf of the appellant that if an employee’s racial origin is a factor in the chain of causation then as a matter of law it must be taken to be one of the grounds on which the employer acted could not be accepted.